Philadelphia Sexual Abuse Attorneys

 In the Greenberg v.
 McCabe case, which is profiled in Jim Beasley's biography Courtroom Cowboy, a psychiatrist used a variety of powerful psychoactive drugs to manipulate his patient into engaging in sex during their counseling sessions.
 In addition to a jury verdict in the patient's favor, the case produced an important court opinion (available on Google Scholar here) that changed how the statute of limitations was applied to sexual abuse victims, and has since been cited by over one-hundred court opinions and scholarly journals.

 To date, the experienced medical and legal teams of The Beasley Firm have been awarded over $2 billion dollars on behalf of catastrophically injured victims and their families.
-Our sexual abuse attorneys have handled some of the highest profile cases in Pennsylvania against psychiatrists, medical providers, clergy, teachers, business owners, coaches, trainers, and other sexual predators.
+Our Philadelphia sexual abuse attorneys have handled some of the highest profile cases in Pennsylvania against:

 The Widespread Sexual Abuse of Children